ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 > [!IMPORTANT]
-> You must set *"Corner preference"* to *"Not rounded"* in the *"Start menu"* page, as the theme rounds the Start menu and makes it float instead of ExplorerPatcher.
+> You may see *"Corner preference"* on the same page.
+Do not change it, ModernStartMenu will handle the corners instead.

 ## Bugs
 * Group name textbox and text are both black in edit mode, causing readability issues.